Crio-Bytes/IBD-2022-Master-Repository/Creating_a_signup_route-login_route,and_how_passwords_are_stored_in_the_database_using_Hashing/README.md

 ## Here we can see now our password is stored as hashed password not the same which is given by the Client/Browser.

- ## Activity 8:Creating Login Route ,Controller, and login method in service layer as we do for signup route
+ ## Activity 8:Creating Login Route ,Controller, and login method in service layer as we do for signup route and verify login
     step 1: We should create a login route to authenticate existing users.
       Similar to what we did for /v1/signup route ->create a route POST /v1/login for login as well